Yap State: History

 The islands are thought to have been populated from the Malay Archipelago.
 In approximately 950 AD, it was the seat of the Yapese Empire, contemporary to the Tu'i Tonga Empire.
 The outer islands, now part of the Yap state, were settled from Polynesia.

-The island nation formerly used stone disks as currency.
+The island nation formerly used rai stones as currency.
 Since this stone money had to be made from a rock that could not be extracted on the island, its value derived from the dangers taken on expeditions to obtain it, mainly from Palau.

-The Portuguese were the first Westerners to visit the island in 1525 when the navigator Diego Da Rocha arrived in Ulithi and stayed there for four months.
+The Portuguese were the first Westerners to visit the island in 1525 when the navigator Diogo da Rocha arrived in Ulithi and stayed there for four months.

-The Caroline Islands were under Spanish rule from the 16th century until the end of the 19th century.
+The Yap Island was under Spanish rule from the 16th century until the end of the 19th century.
 Still, most of the communities on the islands of the present state of Yap had little contact with Europeans and lived in complete independence.
-In 1885, following a conflict between Spain and Germany, the arbitration of Pope Leo XIII confirmed possession to Spain against commercial advantages for Germany.
+In 1885, following a conflict between Spain and Germany known as the Carolines Question, the arbitration of Pope Leo XIII confirmed possession to Spain against commercial advantages for Germany.
 On June 30, 1899, after the Spanish–American War, Spain sold the Carolines, the Palau Islands, and the majority of the Marianas to the German Empire.
 At the start of the First World War, in 1914, the Empire of Japan occupied the area.
 This occupation was formally recognized within the framework of the Mandate of the Pacific Islands created in 1919 by the League of Nations.

 The Caroline Islands came under the control of the United States in 1944, which administered them as a Trust Territory of the Pacific Islands under a UN mandate received in 1947.
+The state was once the Yap District of the Trust Territory of the Pacific Islands.
 On May 10, 1979, Yap ratified the Constitution of the Federated States of Micronesia and became an integral part of this new nation with official independence on November 3, 1986.
-The state was once the Yap District of the Trust Territory of the Pacific Islands.

 Geography

-The State of Yap is the westernmost state of the Micronesian Federation.
+Yap State is the westernmost state of the Micronesian Federation.
 Further eastwards in order are the states of Chuuk, Pohnpei, and Kosrae.
 It consists of the four main islands of Rumung, Maap, Gagil-Tamil, and Yap Proper (Marbaa') and 134 smaller islands southwest and east of Yap.
 The state stretches from the Yap main islands towards the east to Chuuk for 1,200 to 1,500 km.

-The Yapese Main Islands are located approximately 800 km southwest of Guam, 3,200 km from Tokyo, 2,000 km from Manila, and 8,000 km from Honolulu.
+The Yapanese Main Islands are located approximately 800 km southwest of Guam, 3,200 km from Tokyo, 2,000 km from Manila, and 8,000 km from Honolulu.

 Languages

-The State of Yap has five official languages: English, Ulithian, Woleaian, Satawalese and Yapese.
+Yap State has five official languages: English, Ulithian, Woleaian, Satawalese and Yapese.